I don’t know why I’m gaining weight

 Answer:

 When God designed the male’s muscles, He set in place mechanisms such that when the muscles are taxed near the limits of their ability, the body responds by producing more muscles.
 If the muscles aren’t being used, then there is no need to expend extra energy maintaining them, so they fade and are reabsorbed into the body.
 Thus, your body regulates the amount of muscle mass that you have and where to have those muscles based on what you regularly do from day-to-day.
-There isn’t a precise upper limit or a point we can say you are at your full strength.
-At stage 5 you will be at your full ability to adapt to the workload required of you.
+There isn’t a precise upper limit or a point at which we can say you are at your full strength.
+At stage 5, you will be at your full ability to adapt to the workload required of you.
 You will probably reach stage five in about six months.

 Question: